 How large will the consequences of COVID-19 be on B2B commerce, particularly electronic commerce?
+What about new lockdowns, privacy, PCI DSS eCommerce compliance, and other criteria?
 This depends on how quickly the virus is contained.
 But most experts agree that the effects will be significant.
 In this post, we’ll explore the long-term impact of coronavirus on business and what trends and opportunities to look out for.

 Coronavirus and The New Reality of B2B eCommerce

 While no one can say what the future holds, one thing’s for certain: we should forget about business as usual and get ready for a new world where B2B eCommerce plays an even more important role.
 One thing for sure, everyone should be getting ready for the impact of coronavirus on business – and make preparations to pandemic-proof their business.